The ultimate rich and fudgy Chocolate Cheesecake has an Oreo cookie base, smooth chocolate interior, and a simple ganache topping.

 Instructions

-• Preheat the oven to 325โ„‰.
-Wrap a well-greased, 9-inch springform pan in two layers of heavy-duty aluminum foil.
+• Preheat oven to 325°F. Wrap a well-greased, 9-inch springform pan in two layers of heavy-duty aluminum foil.
 Secure foil around the pan.

-• Melt the semi-sweet chocolate chips in the microwave in bursts of 15 seconds stirring in between each burst for 10 seconds until the chocolate is melted and smooth.
+• Melt the chocolate chips in the microwave in bursts of 15 seconds, stirring between each burst for 10 seconds until the chocolate is melted and smooth.
 Allow to cool to room temperature.

-• When ready to serve, combine the heavy whipping cream, powdered sugar, and vanilla extract in a stand mixer.
-Beat on high until soft peaks form and then spoon or pipe the whipped cream over the cheesecake slices.
+• When ready to serve, combine the heavy cream, powdered sugar, and vanilla extract in a stand mixer.
+Beat on high until soft peaks form, then spoon or pipe the whipped cream over the cheesecake slices.

 Recipe Notes